-FDA advisers recommend Pfizer-BioNTech coronavirus vaccine, with agency action expected soon
+FDA advisers recommend Pfizer-BioNTech coronavirus vaccine; agency action expected soon

 An authorization for Pfizer-BioNTech is the first of what health experts hope will be several vaccines to cross the finish line.
 Next to be considered is Moderna’s vaccine.
 The FDA will release its assessment of that vaccine on Tuesday.
 If it gets favorable evaluations are favorable, as expected, the FDA is likely to authorize that vaccine within days.
 Between the two vaccines, government officials project having 40 million doses by the end of the year – enough to fully vaccinate 20 million people with the two-shot regimen.

 Canada’s health regulator on Wednesday approved Pfizer’s coronavirus vaccine, days ahead of possible approval in the United States.
 Canadian officials expect to administer them within days.
 Britain began vaccinations on Tuesday, after authorizing the shots last week.
-While some have wondered whether the FDA could have acted more quickly, Doran Fink, deputy director in FDA’s Division of Vaccines and Related Products Applications said that the agency has been working nonstop to review the companies’ data.
+While some have wondered whether the FDA could have acted more quickly, Fink said the agency has been working nonstop to review the companies’ data.

 “The American public demands and deserves a rigorous, comprehensive and independent review of the data,” Fink said.
 “That is what FDA physicians and scientists, all of us career public health servants, have been doing over days, nights, weekends and, yes, over the Thanksgiving holiday.
 This is in addition to months of review work already completed.”

+Besides Canada and Britain, Saudi Arabia and Bahrain also have cleared the vaccine.

-There was extensive debate over how to handle the difficult issue of when to give participants who received the placebo access to the vaccine.
+There was extensive debate over how to handle the difficult issue of when to give participants who received a placebo access to the vaccine.
 Some participants have called for it, but the FDA has expressed concerns that “unblinding” could hurt efforts to collect longer-term safety data.

 Pfizer officials on Thursday proposed to FDA that participants in the placebo group be eligible to receive the vaccine when they become eligible due to age or other risk factors if they were not in the trial.
 Eligibility would be determined by local and national guidelines.

 In preparation for the meeting, the FDA on Tuesday published a 53-page evaluation saying the vaccine appears to meet the standards it laid out in recent months for emergency authorization.
-The agency has said a vaccine must be at least 50% effective; its own scientists confirmed Pfizer’s assessment that the vaccine regimen was 95% effective at preventing COVID-19 in a large clinical trial.
+The agency has said a vaccine must be at least 50% effective; its own scientists confirmed Pfizer’s assessment that the vaccine regimen was 95% effective at preventing covid-19 in a large clinical trial.

 On safety, the FDA found that the vaccine has “a favorable safety profile, with no specific safety concerns identified that would preclude issuance of an [emergency authorization].”
 The vaccine caused several side effects, including sore arms, fatigue, headaches, muscle pain and chills, but they typically disappeared after a day or two.
 Pfizer provided the agency with a median of two months of follow-up on 38,000 participants in the trial.
-It

-The one surprise in the Tuesday report was that the first shot in the two-dose regimen was 52% protective against COVID-19 in the three weeks between the two shots.
+The one surprise in the Tuesday report was that the first shot in the two-dose regimen was 52% protective against covid-19 in the three weeks between the two shots.
 But the FDA noted that there wasn’t enough data to draw firm conclusions about the efficacy of a single shot.
 Government officials have said they plan to hold back supplies for the second shots, which must be given three weeks later, to ensure sufficient supply of the shot that provides people get complete protection.
 But the signal of early protection from a single dose has led some to suggest that may not be the best way to use limited doses in the midst of amid surging cases.

-University of Michigan epidemiologist Arnold Monto is temporary chairperson of the 24-person panel, whose official name is the Vaccines and Related Biological Products Advisory Committee, which also includes a consumer representative and a nonvoting member who represents the pharmaceutical industry.
+University of Michigan epidemiologist Arnold Monto is temporary chairman of the 24-person panel, whose official name is the Vaccines and Related Biological Products Advisory Committee, which also includes a consumer representative and a nonvoting member who represents the pharmaceutical industry.

 The independent panel of almost 24 members, includes experts on immunology, virology and infectious diseases.
 They Other Members include HIV researcher James Hildreth, dean of Nashville’s Meharry Medical College, one of the nation’s few historically black medical schools, and Paul Offit, director of the Vaccine Education Center at the Children’s Hospital of Philadelphia and co-developer of a rotavirus vaccine.
 The panel, whose official name is the Vaccines and Related Biological Products Advisory Committee, also includes a consumer representative and a nonvoting member who represents the pharmaceutical industry.

 During the portion of the FDA’s advisory committee meeting for the general public, some people expressed concerns about the authorization of a vaccine that was so rapidly developed and reviewed.
-But Evan Fein told the panel he was a clinical trial participant at New York University and strongly urged immediate authorization of the Pfizer-BioNTech vaccine.
+But Evan Fein told the panel he was a clinical trial participant at New York University and strongly urged quick action.

 He said he is certain he got the vaccine last summer – not a placebo – because he had fatigue, fever and muscle aches after the second shot.
 But he said there were no longer-term side effects.